 Writing effective emails

-Email allows us communicate efficiently with people inside and outside Education.
+Email allows us to communicate efficiently with people inside and outside Education.
 This guide was designed to help you communicate effectively, too.
 It features various tips and tricks to help you land your message every time.

 Writing effectively is important because when we don’t use email properly, it can: